ParthAhuja143/js-assignment-master/README.md

    1. Create an endpoint to create news.
    2. Create an endpoint to fetch news by match id - return match news
    3. Create an endpoint to fetch news by tour id - return match and tour news
-   4. Create an endpoint to fetch news by sport id - return tour news sport news and match
+   4. Create an endpoint to fetch news by sport id - return tour news, sport news, and match news

 **Solution**